Keeping Shad Alive After you catch them will be a challenge.

 It helps the bait by absorbing some of the ammonia out of the water that would otherwise build up in your tank.
 It looks like little white gravel chips.
 I put a scoop of it in a cloth bag and rinse it in the lake a dip or two to remove

 the powder that covers it.
 The bag I use is made is made of mom's old panty hose.

 Foam on the surface

-If your tank is foaming it is a sign your bait water is
+If your tank is foaming it is a sign your bait water is out of Balance.